FluentValidation/FluentValidation/docs/custom-validators.md

 		=> "{PropertyName} must contain fewer than {MaxElements} items.";
 }
 ```
 When you inherit from `PropertyValidator` you must override the `IsValid` method.
 This method receives two vaues - the `ValidationContext<T>` representing the current validation run, and the value of the property.
 The method should return a boolean indicating whether validation was successful.
+The generic type parameters on the base class represent the root instance being validated, and the type of the property that our custom validator can act upon.
+In this case we're constraining the custom validator to types that implement `IList<TCollectionElement>` although this can be left open if desired.

 Note that the error message to use is specified by overriding `GetDefaultMessageTemplate`.